 Wet leaf – The aroma of the wet leaf should be indicative of the flavor of the liquor that will follow.
 There should be no off-putting smell or previously undetected unpleasant odor.

 HOW TO EVALUATE AN ONLINE TEA STORE?

-One of the key ways to evaluate a sight is to look at what they tell you about themselves, who they are, where they are, and the depth of the information they present about the tea they are selling.
+One of the key ways to evaluate a site is to look at what they tell you about themselves, who they are, where they are, and the depth of the information they present about the tea they are selling.
 Another best way (you know this one) is Word of mouth – check with your friends to see which tea brands they like.

-BTW, there is nothing better than giving it a try.
+There is nothing better than giving it a try.